Grant Awards Recipients

 Summer 2009

-Jing Li (Chinese), and Takeshi Sengiku (Language Resource Center)
+Jing Li (Asian Studies), and Takeshi Sengiku (Language Resource Center)

 Developed interactive multimedia tools to help students learn and improve their Chinese pronunciation.
 With increasing enrollments in Chinese, it becomes more difficult for instructors to give enough time and attention to the performance of each student.
 The project goal is to focus on the errors and weaknesses of beginning students’ pronunciation so that students can achieve the accurate reproduction of the original Chinese sound system and build a solid foundation for advanced learning of the language.
 The technology incorporated to enhance learning includes digitization and animation to illustrate the “invisible” movements and positions of the tongue and air flows to link sounds to the corresponding images, and speech analysis to impart interactive aural-visual feedback similar to a real instructor.
 These tools are available without time or place limitations, greatly enhancing the ability of the student to learn the language without hands-on help from an instructor.
 Sengiku completed the pinyin1]chart, with sounds recorded by native speakers.
 A series of quizzes is nearly completed and will be accessible to students enrolled in CHN101 next fall.
 Each time a quiz is accessed, the questions are randomized.
 Students hear a sound recorded by a native speaker of Chinese, then select their answer.
 The creation of the animation is ongoing; a template draft for one sound has been created, and a programmer will be hired for the summer of 2009 to continue the project.
 [1]The Pinyin is the Romanized symbol system, a tool that native speakers use to learn the sounds of Chinese.